 Council Elections are held by Postal Vote.

-For further information please contact Lachlan Miller, Executive Manager Governance and Risk on 8408 0400.
+For further information please contact Lachlan Miller, Executive Manager Governance and Performance on 8408 0400.

 2014 Election Results